-Benjamin brings a wealth of knowledge in energy systems as an advisor at the Pembina Institute.
+Benjamin brings a wealth of knowledge in energy systems as an analyst at the Pembina Institute.
 His work includes corporate, government and community-based sustainability projects in Alberta and the Northwest Territories on issues related to oil and gas, clean energy, energy efficiency and planning.

 Prior to joining the Pembina Institute, Benjamin worked for the Institute for Sustainable Energy, Economy, and Environment at the University of Calgary, where he analyzed energy systems in the Canadian context.
 He has also worked with Capmunda, a company consulting on projects related to energy and social entrepreneurship.
 Benjamin worked in Paris as a project manager for a political think tank, and also in several African countries, where he helped set up a digital university to train nurses and doctors.